Daryl G. Byrd Sells 90,883 Shares of First Horizon Co. (NYSE:FHN) Stock

 First Horizon Co.
-(NYSE:FHN) Chairman Daryl G. Byrd sold 90,883 shares of the business’s stock in a transaction dated Thursday, January 7th.
-The stock was sold at an average price of $15.03, for a total transaction of $1,365,971.49.
-Following the completion of the transaction, the chairman now owns 1,524,021 shares of the company’s stock, valued at $22,906,035.63.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+(NYSE:FHN) Chairman Daryl G. Byrd sold 90,883 shares of the stock in a transaction on Thursday, January 7th.
+The shares were sold at an average price of $15.03, for a total value of $1,365,971.49.
+Following the sale, the chairman now directly owns 1,524,021 shares in the company, valued at approximately $22,906,035.63.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

-First Horizon (NYSE:FHN) last released its quarterly earnings data on Friday, October 23rd.
-The financial services provider reported $0.35 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.18.
-First Horizon had a return on equity of 7.78% and a net margin of 23.18%.
-The business had revenue of $1.36 billion for the quarter, compared to analyst estimates of $853.23 million.
-During the same quarter in the prior year, the firm posted $0.43 EPS.
-On average, equities research analysts forecast that First Horizon Co. will post 0.94 EPS for the current year.
+First Horizon (NYSE:FHN) last issued its quarterly earnings results on Friday, October 23rd.
+The financial services provider reported $0.35 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.18.
+The company had revenue of $1.36 billion for the quarter, compared to the consensus estimate of $853.23 million.
+First Horizon had a net margin of 23.18% and a return on equity of 7.78%.
+During the same quarter in the prior year, the company earned $0.43 EPS.
+Equities research analysts predict that First Horizon Co. will post 0.94 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, January 4th.
-Shareholders of record on Friday, December 11th were given a $0.15 dividend.
-The ex-dividend date of this dividend was Thursday, December 10th.
-This represents a $0.60 annualized dividend and a yield of 4.02%.
-First Horizon’s dividend payout ratio is presently 36.14%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, January 4th.
+Stockholders of record on Friday, December 11th were paid a dividend of $0.15 per share.
+The ex-dividend date was Thursday, December 10th.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 3.94%.
+First Horizon’s payout ratio is 36.14%.

-Several hedge funds have recently made changes to their positions in FHN.
-BlackRock Inc. raised its stake in shares of First Horizon by 57.0% during the 3rd quarter.
-BlackRock Inc. now owns 53,106,577 shares of the financial services provider’s stock worth $500,796,000 after buying an additional 19,273,731 shares during the period.
-JPMorgan Chase & Co. raised its stake in First Horizon by 86.2% in the 3rd quarter.
-JPMorgan Chase & Co. now owns 16,308,609 shares of the financial services provider’s stock valued at $150,365,000 after purchasing an additional 7,547,864 shares during the last quarter.
-State Street Corp raised its stake in First Horizon by 60.1% in the 3rd quarter.
-State Street Corp now owns 19,109,272 shares of the financial services provider’s stock valued at $182,822,000 after purchasing an additional 7,173,674 shares during the last quarter.
-Johnson Investment Counsel Inc. acquired a new position in First Horizon in the 3rd quarter valued at $35,763,000.
-Finally, Wells Fargo & Company MN raised its stake in First Horizon by 316.6% in the 3rd quarter.
-Wells Fargo & Company MN now owns 3,757,444 shares of the financial services provider’s stock valued at $35,431,000 after purchasing an additional 2,855,601 shares during the last quarter.

 First Horizon Corporation operates as the bank holding company for First Horizon Bank that provides various financial services.
 The company operates through four segments: Regional Banking, Fixed Income, Corporate, and Non-Strategic.
 It offers general banking services for consumers, businesses, financial institutions, and governments.